 In 1869, the James brothers robbed a bank in Gallatin, Missouri owned by a former Union Army Captain named John Sheets.
 Jesse shot Sheets through the head and heart.
 It’s been reported that Jesse believed Sheets was the man that killed his former leader, Bloody Bill Anderson.

 After the Gallatin robbery, Jesse and Frank started appearing in newspaper stories.
 Eventually, journalists sympathetic towards the Confederacy, including John Edwards, a former Confederate officer, wrote articles mythologizing Jesse as a Robin Hood-type figure.
 These journalists despised Reconstruction policies and saw the James Brothers’ crimes against institutions (often supported by Republicans) as a valiant continuation of the fight against Republican “tyranny.”

 These writers catapulted Jesse and Frank towards a folk hero status that persists to this day.
-The brothers, especially Jesse, have become icons in American pop culture and are known throughout the world.
-But pop culture Often omits the fact they were cold-blooded killers that wrecked innocent people’s lives.
+Readers turned the brothers, especially Jesse, into icons of American pop culture and gave them worldwide fame.
+But pop culture often omits the fact they were cold-blooded killers that wrecked innocent people’s lives.

 In fact, the James brothers would be considered something entirely different in modern times.
 They would be called domestic terrorists.

 “I consider,” Robert Pinkerton of the Pinkerton Detective Agency, said in 1879, “Jesse James the worst man, without any exception, in America.
 He is utterly devoid of fear and has no more compunction about cold blooded murder than he has about eating his breakfast.”